 Too tall for some cabinets

-While no one would accuse this brewer of being petite, it packs a lot of features into a relatively narrow footprint, including a 12-cup carafe and a 60-ounce water reservoir.
+While this isn't the smallest brewer on the list, it packs a lot of features into a relatively narrow design, including a 12-cup carafe and a 60-ounce water reservoir.

 Ninja coffee makers get good reviews overall from users who appreciate the multiple brew settings and the flavor of the coffee.
-A proprietary thermal extraction process gets the best flavor from the grounds without excess bitterness.
+A proprietary thermal extraction process gets the best flavor from the grounds and avoids excess bitterness.

 Best Pour Over: Bodum 17-Ounce Pour Over Coffee Maker